There's a bunch of different recruitment ads that we have found for rioters.

 Are you telling me that Donald Trump thinks that there's a permanent staff in the White House that just works regardless who the president is?

-Does anybody believe this?
+You can't believe—does anybody believe this?

 This might be a good thing for me.

-How many people think that there's a permanent like secretaries and legislative assistants and who knows what else?
+How many people think that there's a permanent—like secretaries and legislative assistants and who knows what else?

-This is just let me read this again.
+This is just, let me read this again.

-I didn't want to make sure.
+I just want to make sure.

-The president elect's team reportedly was unaware of the fact that he needed to hire a full White House staff upon folks.
+The president-elect's team reportedly was unaware of the fact that he needed to hire a full White House staff upon folks.

 Newt Gingrich, Kellyanne Conway.

-Take your pick of Jeff Sessions.
+Take your pick of Jeff Sessions, Chris Christie.

-Are you this is just too much to believe.
+Are you, this is just too much to believe.

 Who's putting this crap out?